NatCon Day 3: Wrapped - Honi Soit

 Jordy, NLS’ candidate for Queer Officer, discussed the need for “activism and advocacy” on queer issues and committed to working with campus queer collectives around the country.
 They also aimed to fight back against the Liberal government and continue key NUS campaigns on queer issues.

-Zebediah Cruikshank, a NLS member from UTS, ran for Indigenous Officer, speaking briefly about the need for the NUS to be active on First Nations issues.
+Zebediah Cruikshank, an NLS member from UTS, ran for Indigenous Officer, speaking briefly about the need for the NUS to be active on First Nations issues.
 Luc Javier-Velez, representing Grassroots at UNSW, ran for Education Officer, speaking powerfully about the need for a “fighting” student union to combat the government’s attacks on higher education.
 He identified “free, liberatory education for all” as a priority, along with a campaign for the return of compulsory student unionism.

-Student Unity Presidential candidate Beatrice spoke about the need for fun student unions which provide “beer, bands and barbecues”.
+Student Unity Presidential candidate Beatrice spoke about the need for fun student unions that provide “beer, bands and barbecues”.
 She threw in a thank you to the ‘Holy Trinity’: SDA, ALP, NDAs.

 Emily Sagolj (Deakin, Unity) ran for General Secretary, reflecting on the successes of student unions over the last two years but calling for “revitalisation.”
 She told the conference that students need to do more than just activism, arguing in favour of more events and outreach.
 She also called staff and course cuts “fucking ridiculous” and called for the election of a Labor government.